 What prerequisites do I need before attending a course?

-Each course has specific set of prerequisites, these can be found on their course page under the NDT Career.
+Each course has specific set of prerequisites, these can be found on their course page.

 Please note that to be eligible for examination the candidate must have a valid eye test certificate meeting the requirements of ISO9712.
 This eye test can be conducted before the commencement of the course on the first day and is included in your course fees.